erazemk/erazemk.com/content/archive/projects/picraft.md

 on [SpigotMC](https://www.spigotmc.org/).

-It is meant to be run on a Raspberry Pi 3 or later and features a clean web user interface, through which parents (our target audience) can easily set up a LAN (Local Area Network) server for their kids to connect to though PiCraft's wireless hotspot.
+It is meant to be run on a Raspberry Pi 3 or later and features a clean web user interface, through which parents (our intended audience) can easily set up a LAN (Local Area Network) server for their kids to connect to though PiCraft's wireless hotspot.